Monocytes are a type of white blood cell that comes from bone marrow. They can become either macrophage cells or dendritic cells.

 - hematocrit, a ratio of red blood cells to plasma in your blood

 A doctor may also order a blood differential test if they believe you may have abnormal blood cell levels.
-If your CBC shows certain markers are lower or higher than the normal range, a blood differential test can help confirm the results or show that the levels reported in the initial CBC were out of the normal range for temporary reasons.
+If your CBC shows certain markers are lower or higher than the normal range, this test can help confirm the results or show that the levels reported in the initial CBC were only temporarily out of the normal range.

 Both a standard CBC and blood differential test are done by drawing a small amount of blood from a vein in your arm.
 The blood samples are sent to a lab and the various components of your blood are measured and reported back to you and your doctor.